qmk/qmk_firmware/keyboards/ploopyco/mouse/readme.md

 Make example for this keyboard (after setting up your build environment):

-    make ploopyco/trackball:default:flash
+    make ploopyco/mouse:default:flash

-To jump to the bootloader, hold down "Button 4" (immediate right of the trackball)
+To jump to the bootloader, hold down "Button 4" (immediate right of the Mouse)

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).